 Winner: Tech Data Corporation

 Ceridian, Tech Data Corporation and Zycus are all seeing tremendous results from incorporating video into the fabric of their marketing, sales and customer success programs.
 More than just a supporting character, video is playing a starring role in how they represent their brand, communicate with audiences and build relationships with their customers.

-All three teams are leveraging video extensively across their digital, demand gen, social media and marketing communications, and have embraced Vidyard GoVideo to empower their sales teams with 1-to-1 personalized videos.
+All three teams are leveraging video extensively across their digital, demand gen, social media and marketing communications, and have embraced the Vidyard Chrome extension to empower their sales teams with 1-to-1 personalized videos.
 Congratulations to these teams on taking a big step towards the future, and for making Business-to-Business look a lot more like Human-to-Human.

 BONUS!
 Best Video to Support a VIB Awards Nomination: GPS Insight

 So here’s the thing.
 We asked all nominees to post a short video explaining why they should win a Video in Business Award.
 The finalists for this surprise category went above and beyond to create a video that was hard to ignore.

 Congratulations to our winner GPS Insight for taking us back to the early days of film; to our runners-up Danby Appliances for their spot-on parody of Anchorman and Listen360 for CRUSHING their Fresh Prince of Bel-Air parody; and to our honorable mentions Leighton Interactive for serenading us with their songwriting and top-shelf ukulele skills and Suzi Lindner for reminding us all that sock puppets are never a bad idea.